SiraHaruethaipree/SiraHaruethaipree/README.md

 ### Hi there 👋

+Passionate the data science which makes me start learning involves data.
+All the time, I spent a lot of time studying data science through various courses.
+To practice and hope that I will be a data scientist.
 <!--
 **SiraHaruethaipree/SiraHaruethaipree** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.